 There is no single formula for supply chain digitization, and you may be like many companies who are either exploring or actively implementing any combination of the trends we outlined in our previous blog.
-In its recently published report, The 2019 Top Supply Chain Trends You Can’t Ignore, Gartner maps out eight supply chain trends (see below to get your complimentary copy.)
+In its recently published report, The 2019 Top Supply Chain Trends You Can’t Ignore, Gartner maps out eight supply chain trends.
 One thing is very apparent – change is coming at a rapid pace.

 Per the Gartner report, “By 2023, at least 50% of large global companies will be using AI, advanced analytics and IoT in supply chain operations.”

 It’s an impressive number that may prompt you to redouble your efforts to bring these technologies into your own enterprises – or risk falling behind the competition.
 But just because emerging technologies are generating massive amounts of buzz right now, it doesn’t mean success is guaranteed.
 If you’re considering supply chain applications and technology, beware of new solutions looking for a problem to solve.
 It would be wise to evaluate each technology’s impact on business objectives to determine its ability to move the needle regarding the business objectives.

 When considering these trends, leaders are prudent to place organizational energy and efforts towards technologies that have broad applicability across industries and use cases.
 The digital supply chain twin, one of Gartner’s eight emerging supply chain tech trends, is a great example.

 According to Gartner, “The digital supply chain twin is a digital representation of the physical (often multi-enterprise) supply chain.
 It is a dynamic, real-time and time-phased representation of the various associations between the data objects that ultimately make up how the physical supply chain operates.”